Saifsan97/Disney-Data-Analysis/README.md

 # Limitation of the project:

-* One possible limitation of the Netflix dataset is that it only contains data up to March 2023, which may not reflect most current contents and trends.
+* One possible limitation of the Disney+ dataset is that it only contains data up to March 2023, which may not reflect most current contents and trends.
 * The data should include global size dataset instead of focusing on United States.
 * Due to rigorous data cleaning of the dataset, many incorrect and inconsistent entries have been removed from the dataset.
-So, it does not cover the entire contents of Netflix.
+So, it does not cover the entire contents of Disney+.
-* Since there were no reviews, we couldn’t perform sentiment analysis to provide more insights into user behavior and preferences.

 # Some future project ideas:

-* Analyze the relationship between the director and the cast of the movies and shows.
 * Explore the variation of content in other countries as well as for different years.
 * Perform sentiment analysis on the descriptions of the movies and shows.
 * Create a recommendation system based on the user’s preferences and viewing history.